 This will be achieved by ensuring that:

-- The Safety Action Plan (SAP) continues to be used, audited by a senior manager twice yearly
+- The Safety Action Plan (SAP) continues to be used and audited by a senior managers twice yearly

-- Through literature, verbal and electronic forms of communication, safety awareness will be clearly communicated to all employees.
-The use of recorded toolbox talks will continue to be emphasised
+- Safety awareness is clearly communicated to all employees through literature, verbal and electronic forms of communication.
+The use of recorded toolbox talks is emphasised

-- Near miss, data will be analysed and reviewed to improve working practices where applicable
+- Near hit data is analysed and reviewed to improve working practices where applicable

-- The company training matrix is utilised and ensures that all employees have the Skills, Knowledge, Ability, Training and Experience (SKATE) for carrying out their role
+- The company training matrix is utilised to make sure that all employees have the Skills, Knowledge, Ability, Training and Experience (SKATE) to carry out their role

-- With professional, external support undertake a fundamental review of documentation
+- With professional, external support, we undertake a fundamental review of documentation

 PART 2 – Organisation and responsibilities